webqit/webqit-community.docs/oohtml/namespaced-html/README.md

 Namespaced HTML is a document that is structured as a hierarchy of *scopes* and *subscopes*.

-> OOHTML is [being proposed as a native browser technology](https://discourse.wicg.io/t/proposal-chtml/4716) but currently available through a polyfill.
+> OOHTML is [being proposed as a native browser technology](https://discourse.wicg.io/t/proposal-chtml/4716) while currently available through a polyfill.
 Be sure to check the [Polyfill Support](#polyfill-support) section below for the features on this page.

 ## Convention
 Namespaces are designated with the `namespace` *Boolean* attribute.